Clock Tower II: The Struggle Within: Development and release

 Clock Tower II was the last Clock Tower game developed by Human Entertainment.
 It was also the first in the series not directed by series creator Hifumi Kono.
 Kono was asked by Human to make a sequel to the first two games, but he felt he was out of material and could not make it.
 Yutaka Hirata stepped in and offered to direct the game.
-It was not given a numbered title in Japan because it moves away from the story and setting in the two previous Clock Tower titles.
+Its Japanese title, Clock Tower: Ghost Head, was changed to Clock Tower II in North America due to the first game being released exclusively to Japan and the second game was retitled Clock Tower for western audiences.
+It was not given a numbered title in Japan because it moves away from the story and setting in the two previous Clock Tower titles, and is considered a spin-off, taking place in the "real world" outside of the continuity of the series which establishes the first two games as fiction.
+In the Japanese release, the game is set in Osaka.
+This was changed to California for the North American release.
+In the North American release, Alyssa's alter ego, Mr. Bates, is voiced by Roger L. Jackson, known as the voice of Ghostface from the Scream franchise.
 The game supports enhanced rumble features in DualShock controllers.

-The game was released on March 12, 1998 in Japan, and in late October 1999 in North America.
+The game was released on March 12, 1998, in Japan, and on November 3, 1999, in North America.
 A drama CD based on the game was released in 1998.
 The game was re-released on the PlayStation Store in Japan on May 9, 2012.